Ryan Jeffers Preview, Player Props: Twins vs. Athletics

 - Jeffers is hitting .270 with 15 doubles, two triples, 12 home runs and 32 walks.

+- Jeffers has picked up a hit in 60.5% of his 86 games this season, with multiple hits in 19.8% of them.

+- He has hit a home run in 12.8% of his games this year, and 3.8% of his chances at the plate.

-- Jeffers has had at least one RBI in 27.9% of his games this season (24 of 86), with two or more RBI 11 times (12.8%).
-He has also accounted for three or more of his team's runs in three contests.
+- In 27.9% of his games this year, Jeffers has had at least one RBI.
+He's picked up more than one in 12.8% and driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.